 NOTE: As each player is picked, they need to be cleared from the draft list by clicking their name (or anything else on the row, circles, etc.) and clicking “Exclude” from the pop-up OR by typing a portion of their name in the “Remove Player from Board” box, hitting enter, then clicking the player.

-Some of the terms you’ll need to be familiar with to use these kits, pulled from the VBR data source, are listed below:
+Some of the terms you’ll need to be familiar with to use these kits are listed below:

 - Rank: Overall rank by VOR